Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Introduction

+The aim of the present work is to develop a version of Heegaard Floer homology which uses only combinatorial/topological methods, and in particular is independent of the theory of pseudo-holomorphic disks.
+As part of this, we construct a class of Heegaard diagrams for closed, oriented 3--manifolds which are naturally associated to pair-of-pants decompositions.
+The bulk of this paper is devoted to a direct, topological proof of the topological invariance of the resulting Heegaard Floer invariants.
 In order to precisely state the main result of the paper, we first introduce the concept of \emph{stable Heegaard Floer homology groups}. \begin{defn} {\whelm Suppose that $V_1, V_2$ are two finite dimensional vector spaces over the field $\Field =\Z /2\Z$ and $b_1\geq b_2$ are nonnegative integers.
 The pair $(V_1, b_1)$ is \emph{equivalent} to $(V_2, b_2)$ if $V_1\cong V_2\otimes (\Field \oplus \Field )^{(b_1-b_2)}$ as vector spaces.
 This relation generates an equivalence relation on pairs of finite dimensional vector spaces and nonnegative integers; the equivalence class represented by the pair $(V_1,b_1)$ will be denoted by $[V_1, b_1]$.} \end{defn}